Tenex-Finance/indexer/README.md

-## Multi-chain indexer for Velodrome V2 and Aerodrome
+## Multi-chain indexer for Tenex V2 and Aerodrome

-This repo contains the indexer for [Velodrome V2](https://velodrome.finance/) on Optimism and [Aerodrome](https://aerodrome.finance/) on Base.
+This repo contains the indexer for [Tenex V2](https://Tenex.finance/) on Optimism and [Aerodrome](https://aerodrome.finance/) on Base.

 The indexer is written in TypeScript.